nitro9090/e-density-GUI-using-Stark-Broadening/README.md

 # e-density-GUI-using-Stark-Broadening
-An GUI for use in determining the electron density of a plasma using Stark Broadening
+A GUI for use in determining the electron density of a plasma using Stark Broadening

 This code takes in an absolutely calibrated optical emission spectrum from single spectral line input as a text file and does a non-linear fit to the data to determine the electron density of a plasma based on how the line is stark broadened.